 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific Union criteria.
 The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally routed to not take into account the EU criteria for environmentally sustainable investments must also not significantly harm any environmental or social objectives.
+The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+Any other sustainable investments must also not significantly harm any environmental or social objectives.